-Trend of aerial survey index (Eveson and Farley 2016) in the Great Australian Bight (GAB) are shown in Fig. 2-3.
-These indices are considered to monitor surface abundance of age 2-4 fish combined distributed in the GAB region.
+Trend of aerial survey index (Eveson and Farley 2017) in the Great Australian Bight (GAB) are shown in Fig. 2-3.
+These indices are considered to monitor surface abundance of ages 2-4 fish combined distributed in the GAB region.
 The aerial surveys have been conducted by Australia since 1993.
 Full scale line transect aerial surveys were suspended between 2001 and 2004.
 Although a limited number of lines was continued to be surveyed during this period, it was concluded that the indices of limited scale survey were not able to provide information comparable to the full scale aerial survey.
 The survey has been financially assisted by other CCSBT members through the Secretariat since 2013.
 The aerial survey was not conducted in 2015 for budgetary reasons and resumed in 2016.
-Total distance searched in 2016 (7,813 nm) decreased compared to those from 2010 to 2014 (about 10,000 nm to 12,000 nm) but could still keep the similar level to those from 2005 to 2008 (about 4,800 nm to 8,100 nm).
+The total distance searched in 2016 (7,813 nm) decreased compared to those from 2010 to 2014 (about 10,000 nm to 12,000 nm) but could still keep the similar level to those from 2005 to 2008 (about 4,800 nm to 8,100 nm).
+The total distance searched in 2017 (7,784 nm) was similar to 2016.

 Overall the aerial survey index (AI) showed a moderate decline from 1993 to the early 2000s.
 The AI values were more or less at a similar level in the rest of the 2000s.
-The AI increased in 2010 and 2011, two years in a row, then largely dropped in 2012 and drastically upturned in 2014 and 2016.
-The 2016 value of the AI was far higher than the past 5-year average over 2009-13 and this and its confidence intervals were the greatest throughout the entire survey period.
+The AI increased in 2010 and 2011, largely dropped in 2012, and then drastically upturned in 2014 and 2016.
+The 2017 value of the AI decreased to the similar level of the 2014 AI and was near the past 5-year average over 2011-16.
+However, the 2017 estimate was significantly above the long-term average (Eveson and Farley 2017).

-The AI is an indicator for age 2 to 4 fish combined which distribute over the GAB, and we cannot know an exact proportion of each age that constitutes the AI.
+The AI is considered as an indicator for ages 2 to 4 fish combined which distribute over the GAB, and we cannot know an exact proportion of each age that constitutes the AI.
 If some year-class moves back again to the GAB next year, then the AI is expected to change in a gentle manner.
 In contrast, if a year-class of which abundance is markedly different from that of other year classes comes in the GAB, then the AI would sharply change.
 However, even if so, then a high or low value of the AI due to such change should continue for 2 to 3 years.
 Any indication of such sudden change in year-class abundance is not observed in the age composition of catch (Fig. 2-2).
-Sharp changes in the AI observed since 2011 would suggest possibility that the AI has not been able to properly capture changes in abundance of recruitment.
+Drastic changes in the AI observed since 2011 would suggest possibility that the AI has not been able to properly capture changes in abundance of recruitment.